mingweishih/openenclave/docs/DesignDocs/TEECallsRefactoring.md

 Unlike typical function invocations via `call` instructions, TEE functions require specialized calling mechanisms that allow an enclave and a host to interact with each other.
-In the Open Enclave SDK, we use OCALLs to refer to the host-side functions that for the enclave to use, and use ECALLs to refer to the enclave-side functions for the host to use.
+In the Open Enclave SDK, we use OCALLs to refer to the host-side functions for the enclave to use, and use ECALLs to refer to the enclave-side functions for the host to use.
 The invocation of an OCALL/ECALL is analogous to message passing between two isolated entities via a channel.
 Regardless of the type of a channel, which depends on the implementation of TEEs, invoking an ECALL/OCALL requires